samposm/git-guide/4-creating-repositories-and-commits.md

 ﻿# 4.
 Creating Repositories and Commits

-We initialize a new repository for our project and start saving snapshots or, committing changes, as we say in git speak.
+We initialize a new repository for our project and start saving snapshots or, as we say in git speak, committing changes.

 ## Create a Repository: `git init`